 A temporary post on the Cimarron River just north of Red Rock Creek.
 Also known as Camp at Kingfisher.
 A subpost of Fort Reno to prevent "Boomers" from entering Indian Territory.

 Built in an attempt to stop Cheyenne Indian raids into Kansas.
 Its official name was Cantonment on the North Fork of the Canadian River.
 Used as a missionary boarding school for Indians after the Army left.
 Briefly occupied again in 1885 after a border dispute with the Cheyenne.
 The Federal government controlled the school from 1898 to 1949.
-The post was later partially destroyed by fire, but was rebuilt and used as a museum for a period of time, and is now being used as the site of a Cheyenne - Arapaho Head Start School.
+The school was later partially destroyed by fire, but was rebuilt and used as a museum for a period of time, and is now being used as the site of a Cheyenne - Arapaho Head Start School.
 Site located about three miles northwest of town on high ground above Canton Lake.

 (some info provided by John Sprunger)